MarkBind/markbind/docs/devGuide/writingPlugins.md

 external
 </popover>.

-That is, the dom tree being processed during `processNode` and the content passed into `postRender` will belong to either one of these types of files.
+That is, the DOM tree being processed during `processNode` and the content passed into `postRender` will belong to either one of these types of files.
 </box>

 An example of a plugin is shown below.
 The plugin shows two ways of appending a paragraph of text to a specific `div` in the Markdown files: